aydon14/Universal-Paperclips-Portable/README.md

 This is a portable version of Universal Paperclips made by Frank Lantz and Bennett Foddy.
 More specifically, this is a fork of the already forked code from Memalign.

 GitHub: https://github.com/memalign/

 Website: https://memalign.github.io/

 Binaries can be found under releases.
-Supported OS include Windows x86 and x64, Linux x64, and MacOS x64 and arm64.
-Electron doesn't natively support Linux 32-bit.
+Supported OS include Windows x86 and x64, and Linux x64.
+Electron doesn't natively support Linux 32-bit, and the MacOS versions failed to compress/upload.
 You can restart the game by deleting the 'userData' folder.

 ## Source Code Installation